Localization

 To listen for localization or input changes, you need to subscribe to them.
 To accomplish this, simply write a subscribe method within the Start function.

-Finally, choose the localization key by clicking on the link icon located on the right side of the string field.
+Finally, select the desired localization key by clicking the magnifying glass icon located on the right side of the string field.
+This will open a list of available keys to choose from.

-Keep in mind that these methods are tied to GameLocalization.
-If you disable localization, these methods will cease to function.
+Keep in mind that these methods are dependent on GameLocalization.
+If localization is disabled, they will no longer function.